Amanda Allen

-Amanda Marie Allen (born February 21, 2005) is a Canadian professional soccer player who plays as a forward for Halifax Tides FC in the Northern Super League, on loan from the Orlando Pride of the National Women's Soccer League, and the Canada national team.
+Amanda Marie Allen (born February 21, 2005) is a Canadian professional soccer player who plays as a forward for Boston Legacy FC of the National Women's Soccer League and the Canada national team.

 Early life

 Allen was born in Mississauga, Ontario, to mother Nicola and father Mark, both of whom were born in Kingston, Jamaica.
 She grew up participating in figure skating, gymnastics and track and field.
 Allen began playing soccer at age four with North Mississauga SC.
 She later joined the youth ranks at Woodbridge Strikers before moving to the Canada Soccer NDC Ontario program.
 She also played for the Team Ontario provincial team.
 In 2022, she represented Ontario at the 2022 Canada Summer Games.

 Club career

 NDC Ontario

 In 2022, Allen played with NDC Ontario in the team's inaugural League1 Ontario season.
 She made 14 regular season appearances and scored 10 goals as NDC Ontario finished runners-up behind Vaughan Azzurri.
 She made a further two appearances in the playoffs as the team beat Alliance United FC 3–1 in the final to win the championship title.
 Allen was named a league Third Team All-Star and U18 All-Star.

 In November 2022, Allen signed a National Letter of Intent, committing to play college soccer for Syracuse Orange at Syracuse University beginning in August 2023 (however, she ultimately opted to forgo college and turn professional instead).